18 Dec 2025

 Agrova International, the Latvian parent company of APF Holdings AS, is a leading European agri-food group focused on sustainable poultry and egg production.
 Backed by Accession Capital Partners, Agrova has expanded its operational footprint and strengthened its position as a pan-European player in the egg and egg protein industry through this strategic acquisition.

-Sunrise Group is a family-run business and one of the UK’s largest egg producers, with a turnover of approximately £34m.
+Sunrise Eggs is a family-run business and one of the UK’s largest egg producers, with a turnover of approximately £34m.
 Founded in the 1960s, the company supplies UK retail chains, food manufacturers and the hospitality sector.
-The group’s farms are located across Leicestershire and it works with contracted producers throughout the UK, while its central grading and packing facility processes more than four million eggs each week.
+Its farms are located across Leicestershire and it works with contracted producers throughout the UK, while its central grading and packing facility processes more than four million eggs each week.

 Our corporate finance and tax specialists supported Agrova throughout the transaction.
 Their work included comprehensive financial and tax due diligence, tax structuring and transaction advisory over several months.